Vegetarianism in the Victorian era

-Vegetarianism in the Victorian era was the advocacy and practice of meat-free diets in Britain during the reign of Queen Victoria (1837–1901).
-The organised movement coalesced with the founding of the Vegetarian Society in 1847, following earlier religious and medical advocacy; the word "vegetarian" was in print by 1842 and gained wider currency in the late 1840s.
-Victorian organisations generally defined vegetarianism as abstention from the flesh of animals (fish, flesh, fowl) rather than from all animal products, a usage that often encompassed what is now termed ovo-lacto vegetarianism.
+The organised movement of vegetarianism developed, in the Victorian era, from earlier religious and medical advocacy and took institutional form with the founding of the Vegetarian Society in 1847.
+The word "vegetarian" was in print by 1842 and came into wider use in the late 1840s.
+Victorian vegetarian organisations generally defined vegetarianism as abstention from the flesh of animals, including fish, flesh and fowl, rather than from all animal products.
+In practice this often included what is now called ovo-lacto vegetarianism.

-Advocates advanced health, humanitarian, religious and economic arguments through lectures, tracts, periodicals and cookery guidance; vegetarian discussion also intersected with hydropathy and wider health-reform publishing, and found audiences in urban restaurants and self-improvement circles.
-Press coverage ranged from satirical sketches to descriptive reports of dinners and meetings, and the organised movement remained small relative to the population: by 1899, Britain's vegetarian societies reported almost 7,000 members and associates.
+Advocates promoted vegetarianism on health, humanitarian, religious and economic grounds through lectures, tracts, periodicals and cookery advice.
+The subject was also discussed in connection with hydropathy and other forms of health reform, and appeared in restaurants, periodicals and self-improvement circles.
+Press coverage ranged from satire to reports of dinners and meetings.
+The organised movement remained small relative to the population: by 1899, Britain's vegetarian societies reported almost 7,000 members and associates.